doanduyhai/go_elevator/README.md

 The complexity is to handle priorities between elevators and to code the display

-The core of the animation is based on a state-machine, which transition an elevator from one state to another state
+The core of the animation is based on a state-machine, which transitions an elevator from one state to another state

 The code should have unit tests to ensure there is no regression